varasev/test-block-reward/README.md

-## RewardByBlock contract test in Parity 2.6.5+
+## RewardByBlock contract test in OpenEthereum 3.1

 ### Usage

-1. Install Parity 2.6.5-beta and Node.js 8.x LTS (with npm) if they are not installed.
+1. Install OpenEthereum 3.1 and Node.js 8.x LTS (with npm) if they are not installed.

 2. Perform the next commands: